-The complete list of countries receiving the Nutri-Plenty(r) meal is Afghanistan, Belize, Bolivia, Costa Rica, Cuba, Dominican Republic, Ecuador, El Salvador, Republic of Georgia, Ghana, Greece, Guatemala, Haiti, Honduras, Kenya, Lebanon, Lesotho, Liberia, Malawi, Mali, Mexico, Moldova, Nepal, Nicaragua, Niger, Nigeria, Panama, Peru, Philippines, Rwanda, Senegal, South Sudan, Uganda, U.S.A, Venezuela, Zimbabwe.
+The complete list of countries receiving the Nutri-Plenty(r) meal is Afghanistan, Belize, Bolivia, Costa Rica, Cuba, Dominican Republic, Ecuador, El Salvador, Republic of Georgia, Ghana, Greece, Guatemala, Haiti, Honduras, Kenya, Lebanon, Lesotho, Liberia, Malawi, Mali, Mexico, Moldova, Nepal, Nicaragua, Niger, Nigeria, Panama, Peru, Philippines, Poland, Romania, Rwanda, Senegal, Slovakia, South Sudan, Uganda, Ukraine, U.S.A, Venezuela, Zambia, Zimbabwe.

 (Countries of particular emphasis are in BOLD)